 Part of the reason that sugary sweets aren’t very healthy is the fact that they don’t leave you sated for very long.
 Pure processed carbohydrates are quickly metabolized and used as energy, which causes blood sugar spikes.
 This spike is then countered with an overproduction of insulin, which brings that blood sugar down.
 When the blood sugar is down, you start craving food and sweets again.
 This happens in a relatively small amount of time, so you end up wanting to eat more, even if you just had a solid course of carbs.

-Protein and fats are good at countering this kind of blood sugar spike.
+Protein based food and fats are good at countering this kind of blood sugar spike.
 They release their energy slowly and allow the body to adapt to having more fuel in its system.
 You want to introduce lots of protein to the child’s diet to prevent them from eating too many carbs and sugars.
 It would help them get a stable amount of energy throughout their day.
 A percentage of carbs would give them a quick boost, while the protein and fat would release their energy over time, doing so in a more manageable way.

 Leads to a healthier diet